Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Means of facilitating classroom learning; conditions that foster learning; learning structures; resources; partnerships in learning.

-This paper is not confined to learning in a classroom.
-Students from other areas of the University have enjoyed success in this paper (e.g. social workers, fitness trainers, sports coaches, music tutors).
+Learning does not just take place inside a classroom.
+In this paper you will learn how to create the conditions to help people learn, how to structure learning, and how to develop partnerships for learning.
+This paper is relevant for a wide range of disciplines.
+Students from other areas of the University have enjoyed success in this paper (e.g. social workers, fitness trainers, sports coaches, and music tutors).

 |Paper title||Making Learning Happen|